 By Trista Herring Baughman

-Trista Herring Baughman is a blogger, the Managing Editor of Writing from the Peak (PPW’s blog,) and the Managing Editor of Mississippi Folklore, a collaborative collection of Mississippi folklore and legends in a bi-monthly blog.
+Trista Herring Baughman is a blogger and Children’s writer.
+She is also the Managing Editor of Writing from the Peak (PPW’s blog) and Managing Editor of Mississippi Folklore, a collaborative collection of Mississippi folklore and legends in a weekly blog.
 Her books, The Magic Telescope, Halloween Night and Other Poems, and Zombiesaurs (which she co-illustrated with her sons), can be found at Amazon and Barnes & Noble.
-Visit Trista on her website for more info.
+Visit Trista on her website.